 Students seeking medical exemption from these requirements must

-- submit medical documentation indicating the reasons for exemption and signed by a licensed medical provider.
+- submit medical documentation indicating the reasons for exemption and signed by their established licensed medical provider.

-- Medical exemptions from this requirement may be granted at the discretion of the Health Service Director for reasons such as pregnancy, history of anaphylaxis, immune-compromised conditions, or other relevant disease states.
+- Medical exemptions from this requirement may be granted at the discretion of the Health Service Director for reasons such as pregnancy, history of anaphylaxis, immuno-compromised conditions, or other relevant disease states.

 - Non-immunized students will, at the discretion of the Health Service Director, be required to leave the college in the event of an outbreak of one or more of these diseases and will remain off campus for 21 days after the outbreak is over.